 With respect to this second threshold issue, one must examine the principal purpose of establishing any qualified plan.
 One could argue that most of the benefits of a qualified plan, other than favorable tax treatment, could be obtained by a plan that does not satisfy qualified plan rules.
-Thus, according to this reasoning, the principal purpose of establishing that the plan is qualified is to avoid or postpone taxes - for the plan sponsor, for participants, or for invested assets.
+Thus, according to this reasoning, the principal purpose of establishing that the plan is qualified is to avoid or postpone taxes - for the plan sponsor, for participants, or for the trust.
 However, we believe that contention misses the mark.
 The primary reason for the provision of pensions to most participants is to provide them with the financial ability to retire.
-Policy-makers have supported that objective by providing tax incentives to do so.
+Policy-makers have supported that objective by providing tax incentives to encourage the participation in retirement plans by sponsors and participants.
 The wording of Subparagraph 10.35(b)(2)(ii)(B)(1) (the exception) suggests that in at least some cases the drafters agree that the principal purpose of a qualified plan is not tax avoidance.
 We believe that if, in general, the principal purpose of a qualified plan is not tax avoidance or evasion, then the principal purpose of any qualified plan is not tax avoidance or evasion.
 We seek guidance as to whether you agree, and if not, what criteria should be used to differentiate.